- Dr. Cristina Vassalle, PhD

 Oxidative stress and inflammation are interconnected critical determinants of cardiovascular risk and disease, and possible target of interventional strategies for the prevention of redox/inflammation-related biological consequences.

-Therefore, further researches in the evaluation of oxidative stress and inflammation pathways are required in order to better understand cardiovascular physiopathology.
+Therefore, further researches on the evaluation of oxidative stress and inflammation pathways are required to better understand cardiovascular physiopathology.
 Moreover, it would be important to identify significant biological markers of oxidative stress and inflammation, potentially useful in the clinical practice in the future, and to assess the role of a healthy life-style to prevent cardiovascular onset and development.

-As there are many issues still under discussion in this field, we invite different researchers to contribute to this special issue with original research as well as review article in the field of:
+As there are many issues still under discussion in this field, we invite different researchers to contribute original research as well as review articles in the field of:

 * Oxidative stress, inflammation and cardiovascular risk factors (e.g. hypertension, menopause, diabetes, smoking habit and dyslipidemia);

-* Role of oxidative stress and/or inflammation in onset and development of atherosclerotic plaque;
+* Roles of oxidative stress and/or inflammation in onset and development of atherosclerotic plaque;

 * Mitochondrial functions and redox biology;